 \subsection{Problem Formulation}

-In this paper, we aim to optimize the system's EE by jointly designing the transmit beamforming matrix $\mathbf{W}$, the amplification matrix $\mathbf{A}$, the phase shift matrix $\mathbf{\Theta}$ of the active RIS, and the echo receiving beamformer $\mathbf{u}$.
+In this paper, we aim to optimize the system EE by jointly designing the transmit beamforming matrix $\mathbf{W}$, the amplification matrix $\mathbf{A}$, the phase shift matrix $\mathbf{\Theta}$ of the active RIS, and the echo receiving beamformer $\mathbf{u}$.
 This optimization problem can be formulated as

 where constraints (\ref{formulation}{b}) and (\ref{formulation}{c}) represent the power budgets of the BS and the active RIS, respectively, with $P_{ISAC}^{max}$ and $P_{RIS}^{max}$ denoting the maximum permissible power consumption at the BS and the active RIS.
 Constraint (\ref{formulation}{d}) ensures the communication QoS for each user, requiring that the SINR of each user remains above the predefined SINR threshold $\tau_k$.
 Constraint (\ref{formulation}{e}) stipulates that the echo SNR must exceed the threshold $\tau_r$ to guarantee satisfactory sensing performance.
 Finally, constraint (\ref{formulation}{f}) imposes a maximum amplification limit of $a_{max}$ for each active RIS element.
-Solving problem (\ref{formulation}) presents a significant challenge due to the non-convex nature of the objective function and the constraints (\ref{formulation}{b}), (\ref{formulation}{c}), (\ref{formulation}{d}), and (\ref{formulation}{e}).
+It is challenging to solve problem (\ref{formulation}) due to the non-convexity of the objective function and the constraints (\ref{formulation}{b}), (\ref{formulation}{c}), (\ref{formulation}{d}), and (\ref{formulation}{e}).